AaronGulman/AaronGulman/README.md

 - 📚 For over 6 months now, I've been putting in 5-9 hours every day, consistently working and studying various programming tools without missing a single day
 - ⚠️ I’m looking for a mentor and a permanent job
-- 🗒️ 2024 Goals: Sharpen my React and C#(particularly Blazer and Unity) skills
+- 🗒️ 2024-2025 Goals: Sharpen my React, C#(particularly Blazer and Unity),PostgreSQL, and Spring , JavaFX skills
+- ⚠️ Even though I am able to use various different programming tools , I am most confident in Web dev working the following stacks: MERN,PERN.
 - ⚡ Fun facts about me:
 1️⃣  I love TV shows and movies
 2️⃣  I was in a band as a teenager